Saint Brigid of Ireland

 St. Brigid, foundress of Kildare, Pray for us.

-St. Brigid, cornerstone of the monastic institute in the Isle of Saints, Pray for us.
+St. Brigid, cornerstone of the monastic institute in the Isle of Saints,

 St. Brigid, great model of Irish virgins, Pray for us.